 In this age of industrialization, there is a great demand for active and skilled professionals who have a sound understanding of the Indian financial market trends, policies, and regulations.
 The increasing demand for finance professionals in the corporate world has magnified the need for MBA in finance.
 Before going for the program, understanding that between MBA or PGDM which has more value is vital.
-A master’s degree or diploma specializing in finance opens career opportunities in various fields such as financial statement reporting & analysis, taxation, asset finance, tax planning, hedge fund management, investment banking, international finance, and insurance management.
-Finance is the life-blood of any organization and the Post Graduate Diploma in Financial Management aims to impart expertise to manage financial resources, analyze company reports, and apply the principles of financial risk management, business, and managerial skills.

 Career Options after MBA in Finance

-Jobs and Salaries after MBA in Finance
+Salary after an MBA in Finance